HaoLiu4391/Hao_Liu.github.io/_pages/about.md

 ======
 My hobbies include Travelling, Mountain Hiking and Photography.  :)

-Books that I’ve read, currently reading and about to read this year
+Books that I’ve read since 2024
 ======
 * The Emotion Machine, By Marvin Minsky
 * Descartes' Error: Emotion, Reason and the Human Brain, By AntonioDamasio